Introduction

 - Measure and Mark: Use a tape measure to mark 48 inches from the floor for light switches and 12 to 16 inches for outlets.
 Mark these points on the wall with a pencil.

-- Install Boxes: Attach the electrical boxes at the marked points.
-Ensure they are level and securely fastened to the wall studs.
+- Install Boxes: Secure the electrical boxes at the marked points, ensuring they are level and firmly attached to the wall studs.

-- Run Wiring: Run the necessary Wiring to each box, following local electrical codes.
+- Run Wiring: Run the necessary wiring to each box, adhering to local electrical codes.
 Ensure all connections are secure and properly insulated.

-- Install Devices: Attach the light switches and outlets to the electrical boxes, making sure they are flush with the wall surface.
+- Install Devices: Attach the light switches and outlets to the electrical boxes, ensuring they are flush with the wall surface.

 Why Are Standard Heights Important for Switches and Outlets?